 A more or less chaotic pile of PCBs

 I like to build simple modules for my eurorack synthesizer myself.
 There is some stuff that is always the same.
 Mostly power related.
 Or the part where you need some sockets to plug your patch cables in.
 I’m just too lazy to start it every time from scratch again.
-So, after a bit of experimenting and building generic PCBs for the sockets part, I found out about the P-0+o prototyping board by Kristian Blåsol.
+So, after a bit of experimenting and building generic PCBs for the sockets part, I found out about the P-0+o prototyping board from Kristian Blåsol.

 It is a really nice board to build little modules with.
 It has a dedicated place to put your power connector and three busses in the middle of the board for distribution.